Particle accelerators in popular culture: Eureka (2006 TV series)

 The most episodes of Eureka contain a reference to the particle accelerator.

+Evil (2020 TV series)

+In the first episode of season 4 of the TV series Evil, the characters are investigating a particle accelerator.
+The events of that episode are mentioned several times throughout the season.

 In video games

 Another World

 In the 1991 video game Another World, the intro shows the player working with a particle accelerator.
 His laboratory is struck by lightning during an experiment, and the particle accelerator malfunctions - teleporting him to an alien world.

+Satisfactory

+In the game Satisfactory, player gets access to the particle accelerator, which is used for special production purposes, such as plutonium production.
+It can also be used to produce so called "nuclear pasta" - a dense matter believed to exist naturally within neutron stars.

 Scribblenauts

 In the 2009 video game Scribblenauts, the Large Hadron Collider creates a black hole.

 Xenoblade Chronicles

-In both Xenoblade Chronicles and Xenoblade Chronicles 2, it is revealed to the player that the entire universe along with Earth was destroyed and recreated by Professor Klaus using a particle accelerator that orbits around the planet.
-This created two separate universes which the two games take place.
+In both Xenoblade Chronicles and Xenoblade Chronicles 2, the entire universe along with Earth was destroyed and recreated by Professor Klaus using a particle accelerator that orbits around the planet.
+This created two separate universes in which the two games take place.

 In table top and role playing games

 Tales from the Loop

 A huge underground particle accelerator known as the Loop is both a major plot point in, and a key element of the lore behind, this 2017 alternate history RPG table top game.